alvinr/data-modeling/redis/state_machines/README.md

 * Activate the service for the device
 * Add the device as eligible for offers, etc.

 There are several ways to model this, but for our example, let's use a queue.
 What we will do is use the service activation request event to add an item to a queue.
-Then, all the interested processes can use this record to trigger subsequent processing.
-This means that we do not need multi­record transactions to activate and extend offers.
-We have one record that several separate processes can now manipulate independently.
+Then, all the interested processes can use this record to trigger subsequent processing as can be seen in Figure-2.
+T

 ![Alt text](figure-2.png "Figure­-2: State Machine for queue flow")

 **Figure­-2: State Machine for queue flow**

+This means that we do not need multi­record transactions to activate and extend offers.
+We have one record that several separate processes can now manipulate independently; its simple to extend this state machine to subscribe to events and process them - but will cover the Publish/Subscribe pattern is a [later article](../pub_sub/README.md)

 Here's an example of what that would look like in JSON: